het-tanis/prolug-labs/Linux-Labs/03-checking-disk-and-mount-information/finish.md

 Look at you, learning Linux!
-You looked at the kernel and packages!
+You looked at the disk space and usage!